Give yourself the best chance to succeed by getting familiar with the rules, processes and expectations governing end-of-semester exams.

 Students from a non English-speaking background can apply for permission to use a standard linguistic dictionary in examinations.
 This is usually limited to students who did not sit the NSW Higher School Certificate (or equivalent) and enrolled at the University through the International Office.

-ESL students in the Faculty of Nursing and Miwifery may use translation dictionaries in Year 1 of the Master of Nursing (Graduate entry), including Bachelor of Nursing (Post-Registration).
-Translation dictionaries are not permitted in year 2, and no dictionaries are permitted in third year.
+ESL students in the Faculty of Nursing and Midwifery may use translation dictionaries in Year 1 of the Master of Nursing (Graduate entry), including Bachelor of Nursing (Post-Registration).
+Translation dictionaries are not permitted in Year 2, and no dictionaries are permitted in third year.

 You need to have your dictionary approved for use.
-Bring it to the Examinations Office (Student Centre, Level 3 of the Jane Foss Russell Building) at least two weeks before the examination period commences.
+Bring it to the Student Centre, Level 3 of the Jane Foss Russell Building) at least two weeks before the examination period commences.
 Once checked and stamped, you can use it in examinations throughout your university enrolment.

 Your dictionary may be checked during examinations for unauthorised notes or materials that may constitute academic misconduct.

 The Exams Office centrally approves basic non-programmable scientific calculators for use in exams where a calculator is permitted.
 Calculators that meet these requirements will be given a sticker.
 The use of an unauthorised calculator constitutes academic misconduct.

 You need to submit your calculator for approval before the end of the last week of lectures in the relevant semester.

 Submit your calculator for approval at the Student Centre front counter, Level 3 of the Jane Foss Russell Building during business hours.

 The Approvable Non-Programmable Calculator List details models that have been approved at the University previously.

 Calculator models that are not on the approvable list are reviewed by the Exams Office and you can then collect them on the next business day.